dnanexus/dxWDL/README.md

 added according to user interest:

 - Nested workflows (sub-workflows)
-- Nested scatters, and conditionals nested in scatters.
+- Nested scatters, and conditionals nested in scatters
+- Expressions not supported in output section

 *Use at your own risk:* for the time being, dxWDL is an exploratory tool NOT covered by DNAnexus service and support agreements.
 We